shakushakupanda/zmk/docs/docs/development/hardware-integration/pointers.md

 ### Shared

 Both peripheral and central make use of a `zmk,input-split` device, which functions differently depending on where is is used.
 To avoid duplicating work, this node can be defined in a common `.dtsi` file that is included into both central and peripheral `.overlay`/`.dts` files.
+Second, the input listener for the central side is added here, but disabled, so that keymaps (which are included for central and peripheral builds) can reference the listener to add input processors without issue.

 :::note